blcuicall/yacsc/README.ch.md

 | SIGHAN14 | 1,062 | 602 | 932 |
 | SIGHAN15 | 1,100 | 618 | 858 |

-All revised SIGHAN test sets can be found in `./SIGHAN-REVISED`.
+All revised SIGHAN test sets can be found in `SIGHAN-REVISED`.

 ## Evaluation